gregr/ina/nscheme/README.md

   - `integer?` `rational?` etc. must return `#f` for all inexact numbers.
 - Optional decimal representation for fractions, with repeating portion prefixed by ~
   - e.g., 0.~3 for 1/3, 0.~17 for 17/99, etc.
 - There are no operators that directly capture continuations.
-First-class coroutines manipulate disjoint call stacks, and avoid copying frames.
+Symmetric coroutines manipulate disjoint call stacks, and avoid copying frames.
 They have the same expressiveness as one-shot delimited continuations.
 - There is no prescribed object-level error handling model.